Chapter 12.10

 (1) Fails to qualify or take office within thirty days after appointment;

-(2) Is physically absent form the city for ninety consecutive days unless excused by the board or commission;
+(2) Is physically absent from the Nome road system for ninety consecutive days unless excused by the commission;

 (3) Resigns in writing and the resignation is accepted by the city council;